w3c/trace-context-mqtt/spec/20-MQTT5_FORMAT.md

 MQTT is a messaging protocol.
 As any messaging protocol it is commonly used as a mechanism for asynchronous or postponed execution of tasks.
-In those scenarios publisher of the message needs to communicate the trace context of execution to the consumer of that same message.
+In those scenarios message publishers need to communicate the trace context of execution to the consumer of that same message.
 So publishing and consuming tasks can be analyzed as a part of a single distributed trace.